-The following three passages in Hebrew are from the Book of Genesis and describe God's creation of man and woman.
+The following three passages in Hebrew are from the Book of Genesis and describe God's creation of man and woman after his creation of the world.
 The first passage is Genesis 1:26-27, which relates that God created mankind in our image and likeness.
 The idea of human dignity, that we are created in the image of God (1:27), supports the theological basis for human equality and the fundamental principle of liberty in Western Christian civilization, as written in the Declaration of Independence of the United States of America.

 The expression "our image" has led to great speculation as to its meaning.
 Is the expression the "royal plural," or is God the Father as King of Heaven addressing his heavenly court?
 Some Fathers of the Church believed it raised the possibility of the Holy Trinity.
 The name of Father, Son, and Holy Spirit was revealed by Jesus Christ in the New Testament of the Bible (Matthew 28:19-20).

 Note that the word בָּרָא - bara', the Hebrew word for create, is written three times in 1:27, the first time in the waw-consecutive form וַיִּבְרָא - and he created.
 God blessed man and commissioned man to be fruitful and multiply, to fill and rule the earth.

 The second passage is Genesis 2:7 - "Then the Lord God formed the man from the dust of the ground, and breathed into his nostrils the breath of life; and the man became a living being."